Joost Klein: 2016–2022: First releases

 On 15 November 2019, Klein released the album 1983, the title of which refers to the birth year of Klein's older brother.
 Klein collaborated with music producers Mick Spek, Kauwboy and Tantu Beats on the album.
 On 24 April 2020, Klein released the album Joost Klein 7, which consists of seven songs, including a collaboration with Canadian rapper bbno$.
 On 7 August of the same year, he released the single "Ik wil je" (transl.
 'I want you'), a remix of the eponymous song by the Belgian band De Kreuners.
-In 2021 he created a song with StuBru named "Fok De Blok".
-"Fok De Blok" is a rebellious and energetic anthem about breaking free from control, rejecting authority, and staying true to yourself.
+In 2021 he created a song with Studio Brussel named "Fok De Blok".

-In March 2022, Klein collaborated with Russian musician Ruslan Tushentsov (CMH), releasing "Jackass", a song in which Klein sings about his love for Russian women.
+In March 2022, Klein collaborated with Russian musician CMH on "Jackass", in which Klein sings about his love for Russian women.
 In February 2023, he released "Normalje Bass" with Saint Petersburg-based group Russian Village Boys.
 According to a statement released by Klein's management, "Jackass" was recorded prior to the Russian invasion of Ukraine, and the collaboration with the Russian Village Boys was done after the group had left their homeland following the invasion, noting that "it has absolutely no bearing on what terrible things are still happening there, and is not pro-Russian".

 Klein released his eighth studio album on 13 September 2022, titled Fryslân after his home province of Friesland.
-The album features the singles "Florida 2009", "Wachtmuziek" and "Papa en mama", and was fully produced by producer Tantu Beats.
-Various samples can be heard on the album, such as samples of the Dutch ska band Doe Maar and Crazy Frog.
+The album features the singles "Florida 2009", "Wachtmuziek" and "Papa en mama", and was fully produced by Tantu Beats.
+Various samples can be heard on the album, including Doe Maar and Crazy Frog.
 In "Florida 2009", Klein reflects on the death of his parents.
 He premiered the song at the 2022 edition of Pinkpop.
-"Droom Groot" was also released as a single in August the following year, following the release of single "Bruder + Schwester" with Dutch DJ gladde paling, with whom he had also collaborated with on Fryslân.
+"Droom Groot" was also released as a single in August the following year, following the release of single "Bruder + Schwester" with Gladde Paling, with whom he had also collaborated on Fryslân.

-2023–present: Eurovision Song Contest
+2023–2025: Eurovision Song Contest and subsequent work

-In 2023, Klein scored his first hit in Germany with the single "Friesenjung", a collaboration with German rapper Ski Aggu and an adaptation of a song by Otto Waalkes, a German comedian from East Frisia.
+In 2023, Klein scored his first hit in Germany with the single "Friesenjung", a collaboration with Ski Aggu and an adaptation of a song by Otto Waalkes.
 The song reached first place on the German Single Top 100.
-That same year, Klein expressed his interest in representing the Netherlands in the Eurovision Song Contest 2024 in Malmö, Sweden.
+That same year, Klein expressed his interest in representing the Netherlands in the Eurovision Song Contest 2024.
 A petition was launched by the NPO 3FM radio programme VoorAan of PowNed in an attempt to realise this goal.
 On 11 December 2023, Dutch broadcaster AVROTROS announced that Klein had been selected as the Dutch representative for the contest.
 His entry, titled "Europapa", was released on 29 February 2024.